abszer/Homepage-Dashboard/README.md

 ### Purpose

-This web app was built with the purpose of being set as a homepage to keep local news, stocks, and a five day forecast all in one place.
+This web app was built with the purpose of being set as a homepage to keep local news, stocks, and a five day forecast all in one place when the browser is opened.

 ### Technologies Used